andreigue/andreigue.github.io/_posts/2026-01-09-independence-brings-controversy.md

 Why though?
 Why is it that identical wrong answers give away that there is some copying involved?

-Why does independent thinking leave different fingerprints, even when the conclusion is wrong?
+Why does independent thinking leave different fingerprints?

 To start, at least in math and the hard sciences, there is only one correct answer.
 There is one thing that 'x' is, there is one speed at which the ball falls, there is one formula for the water molecule.